kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 1.5.3 =
+* New feature: Support for Youtube and Vimeo URLs in tables created with plugin TablePress

 = 1.5.2 =
 * New feature: When user activates or deactivates this plugin, all posts that have an oembedded medium will be updated once automatically
 * New feature: Users can update all existing posts manually